 Training & development

-Community pharmacy is changing and in the future pharmacists’ medical expertise will be crucial in delivering NHS England’s Long-Term Plan.
+Community pharmacy is changing and in the future pharmacists’ medical expertise will be crucial in delivering NHS England’s 10 Year Health Plan for England: fit for the future.
 All pharmacy team members will have opportunities to update their skills to help them provide the services the NHS needs.

 A number of national (and local) organisations develop and design learning resources and campaigns for pharmacy professionals at all stages of their career to help improve performance, boost productivity and keep community pharmacists, and their staff teams, abreast of industry developments as they happen.